GeoSignalAnalysis/FQSHA/README.md

 #  FQSHA: An open-source software for Fault-Based Seismic Hazard Assessment

-**FQSHA** (Fault-based Quantitative Seismic Hazard Assessment) is an open-source Python software package designed to streamline fault-based PSHA (Probabilistic Seismic Hazard Assessment).
+**FQSHA** (Fault-based Seismic Hazard Assessment) is an open-source Python software package designed to streamline fault-based PSHA (Probabilistic Seismic Hazard Assessment).
 It features a GUI and integrates tightly with the OpenQuake engine and GMT for modeling and visualization.

 ![FQSHA](https://github.com/GeoSignalAnalysis/FQSHA/blob/main/logo-1.png)